- Do your hair and makeup as you would if you were going out for a meal or similar event.

 - During a newborn session, I work with how the baby is on the day.
 I never force certain poses so it’s a good idea to be flexible with your expectations.
 Babies will be babies and I aim to get the best from how they are at that moment.

 - Expect to ‘top up’ your baby with extra milk.
 I usually hear ‘they are not due for a feed now’ or ‘I just fed him’, but posing and moving them during a session is unfamiliar so they seek comfort, and to them comfort is milk (or a dummy) so have these on hand.
+Also the studio is warm so they may become thirsty earlier just as we would.

 - Get ready to LOVE your baby, children and partner even more.
 The most beautiful photos are those where parents show love and affection to their newborn and one another.
 Don’t be afraid to get close to each other.
 I usually ask you to cuddle your baby close to your face to create an intimate feel.